cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 ## Context

-We need to test the LogIn process because we already tried the SignUp process.
-Also, we need to keep the user logged-in in our app and navigate into the other CometChatUI functionalities we have when using the React Native UI Kit.
+We already test the Sign Up & LogIn process.
+We need to keep the user logged-in in our app and navigate into the other CometChatUI functionalities we have when using the React Native UI Kit.

 To make that, we will use **React Context API** and create a **Firebase Provider**.
 Inside the `src` folder, let's create a `context` folder and inside add a new file named `FirebaseContext.js`